-If you are worried about an app using too much background data, you can always check its permissions to see what it’s allowed to do.
-And if you would rather not have an app using any background data, you can always turn off its access in your device’s settings.
+If you are worried about an app using too much of it, you can always check its permissions to see what it’s allowed to do.
+And if you would rather not have an app using any of this data, you can always turn off its access in your device’s settings.

 How to restrict background data on Android?

-If you want to limit the data your device uses, you can restrict background data.
+If you want to limit the data your device uses, you can restrict it.
 This means that apps won’t be able to use mobile data in the background – they will only be able to use it when you are actively using them.